Northern Region, Nigeria: Hausa States

-Between 500 and 700 Hausa people, who are thought to have slowly moved from Nubia and mixing in with the local Northern population, established a number of strong states in what is now Northern Nigeria and Eastern Niger.
-With the decline of the Nok and Sokoto, who had previously controlled Central and Northern Nigeria between 800 BC and 200, the Hausa were able to emerge as the new power in the region.
+Between 500 and 700, Hausa people, who are thought to have slowly moved from Nubia and mixing in with the local Northern population, established a number of strong states in what is now Northern Nigeria and Eastern Niger.
+With the decline of the Nok and Sokoto, who had previously controlled Central and Northern Nigeria between 800 BCE and 200, the Hausa were able to emerge as the new power in the region.
 They are closely linked with the Kanuri people of Kanem-Bornu (Lake Chad), the Birom, Gwari, Nupe and Jukun.

 The Hausa aristocracy, under influence from the Mali Empire adopted Islam in the 11th century.
-By the 12th century the Hausa were becoming one of Africa's major powers.
+By the 12th century, the Hausa were becoming one of Africa's major powers.
 The architecture of the Hausa is perhaps one of the least known but most beautiful of the medieval age.
 Many of their early mosques and palaces are bright and colourful and often include intricate engraving or elaborate symbols designed into the facade.
-By 1500 the Hausa utilized a modified Arabic script known as Ajami to record their own language; the Hausa compiled several written histories, the most popular being the Kano Chronicle.
+By 1500, the Hausa utilized a modified Arabic script known as Ajami to record their own language; the Hausa compiled several written histories, the most popular being the Kano Chronicle.

 Fulani Empire and Bornu Empire

-Usuman dan Fodio, the 18th century revolutionary and a social, religious and political reformer finally united the seven Hausa States with newly created provinces into the Sokoto Caliphate.
+Usman Dan Fodio, the 18th century revolutionary and a social, religious and political reformer finally united the seven Hausa States with newly created provinces into the Sokoto Caliphate.
 The Sokoto Caliphate was under the overall authority of the Commander of the Faithful.
 Under Dan Fodio, the Empire was bicephalous and divided into two territories each controlled by an appointed vizier.
 Each of the territories was further divided into autonomous Emirates under mainly hereditary local Emirs.
-The Bornu Empire was initially absorbed into the Sokoto Caliphate of Usman dan Fodio, but broke away a few years later.
+The Bornu Empire was initially absorbed into the Sokoto Caliphate of Usman dan Fodio but broke away a few years later.

 Colonisation

-Initially, the British involvement in Northern Nigeria was predominantly trade-related, and revolved around the expansion of the Royal Niger Company, whose interior territories spread north from about where the Niger River and Benue River joined at Lokoja the Mount Patti hill.
+Initially, the British involvement in Northern Nigeria was predominantly trade-related and revolved around the expansion of the Royal Niger Company, whose interior territories spread north from about where the Niger River and Benue River joined at Lokoja the Mount Patti hill.
 The Royal Niger Company's territory did not represent a direct threat to much the Sokoto Caliphate or the numerous states of Northern Nigeria.
 This changed, when Frederick Lugard and Taubman Goldie laid down an ambitious plan to pacify the Niger interior and unite it with the rest of the British Empire.